AUGMXNT/perfi/README.md

 ### Other Usage Notes

+**KNOWN BUG**: LP calculations can currently be a bit wonky (especially if it can't get prices for some of the assets).
+We're looking into it atm...

 `bin/cli.py` should let you do what you need for updating logical and ledger transactions (updatings prices, transactions types).
 We try to be smart about updating downstream results, although if things look wonky, you may need to re-run `bin/group_transactions.py` on down...

 We've included `--help` for some of the options in the various CLI apps as there's some functionality not in this document yet.